 The time horizon for actionable transmission planning in the ERCOT system is currently six years.
 For the past six years, every even-numbered year, ERCOT has conducted the LTSA, a 10-year study of system needs.
 However, this analysis has been limited in scope because of a lack of models, databases, and planning processes specifically designed to support the assessment of long-range system needs.
-In 2010, ERCOT received grant funding from the Department of Energy (DOE) through the American Recovery and Reinvestment Act (ARRA) to address this need for better long-range planning tools and processes.
+As previously mentioned, in 2010, ERCOT received grant funding the DOE to address this need for better long-range planning tools and processes.
 These funds have been used in a variety of ways to improve long-range planning.